NightfireResearch/nightfire-re/README.md

 * A fan-made remake using the assets/levels within a modern game engine
 * A full engine decompilation project

+## Current Progress

+### Action Engine

+#### File Parsers
+* FILES.BIN dumped into sub-files
+* (Levels).BIN dumped into identified sections (TODO: Order)
+* RAM SFX, Stream SFX: Extracted to .WAV by hashcode
+* SFX parameters (radius, volume, reverb etc): Identified but not implemented.
+* Music: Entire data stream extracted to .WAV
+* Translated strings: Python can identify and extract the first block.
+Unclear what the second block is?
+* Animations/Skins: No progress.
+* Scripts: No progress.
+* GameScripts: No progress.
+* Level meshes: No progress.
+* Videos: Not required (XBox version is immediately playable, and seems similar quality)
+* SFX enum: Alphabetical list can be dumped from ACTION.ELF but it's out of order compared to hashcodes - annoying.
+* SFX Special Params (Captions): Identified but not implemented.
+* SFX Special Params (Water): Identified but not implemented.
+* Weapon stats: Baked into ACTION.ELF, TODO: extract from emulator dump?
+* Credits: Baked into ACTION.ELF, TODO: extract from emulator dump?

+#### Decompilation

+Quick summary of differences between PS2 and Xbox.
+* PS2 has an annoying, complex, multi-chip solution.
+Sound handled by a separate module running on IOP, and geometry handled with VIF.
+This makes some bits hard to follow.
+* PS2 has function names and many symbols named; Xbox has been stripped.
+The structure is similar though, except for platform-specific calls, so can manually transpose PS2 function names onto the Xbox binary.
+* PS2 has floating-point registers separate to others - order of arguments can be weird
+* PS2 has certain floating-point operations inlined (matrix multiply?).
+Xbox produces more readable floating-point code.
+* Xbox compiler seems to overall inline more aggressively than PS2.
+Especially memset is always inlined on Xbox, not on PS2.
+This isn't universal though - eg in AnimLoadFile, the PS2 seems to have inlined more.
+* Xbox compiler occasionally breaks calling convention (for performance?).
+PS2 does not seem to do this.
+* PS2 more often points to the "right" global when accessing structs.
+Xbox will instead "bake in" the offset of the element within the struct to the base number.
+Ghidra can probably fix this though.
+* Both platforms seem to share virtually identical in-memory representation of key objects in most places.
+There might be some platform differences though, this is from a quick look only.

+**PS2**

+* SFX.IRX: Annotated well enough to understand all audio structures, but perhaps not all effects and nuances.
+* ACTION.ELF: Annotated lightly in many areas.
+Level loading, dynamic objects etc vaguely readable.
+* DRIVING.ELF: Not started.

+**XBox**
+* Action (default.xbe): Lightly annotated using PS2 for reference.
+Symbols missing but the XBox architecture means that floating-point code is nore readable overall.
+* Driving (Driving.xbe): Not started.

+### Driving Engine

+No substantial progress.

 ## Decompilation

 There is a Ghidra server containing some annotation of the PS2 ELFs - ask Riley in the Nightfire Research Team Discord for details/access.